j0ju/sbc-fw-alchemy/README.md

 # SBC firmware alchemy

- This is a toolchain to analyse or modify existing fimrware images for single board computers.
+ This is a toolchain to analyse or modify existing fimrware images for (single board) computers.
+ Alternativly it allows fast reprodicible rebuilding of all kinds of images.
  It uses Docker to modify the images.
  It uses qemu-user-static if needed to run code for foreign architectures.
 It does not matter if you are using AMD64, i386, ARM or ARM64.